Boarders/blog-posts/locally-nameless.md

         _
-          -- otherwise we encountered no further leftmost -- lambda terms and so we re-apply App to the -- build-up list of arguments
+          -- otherwise we encountered no further leftmost -- lambda terms and so we re-apply App to the -- built-up list of arguments
           -> foldl' App t as